MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 This is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.
 This is a **known issue**.

-This does not affect:
+This doesn't affect:

-- Users who are not enrolled in Windows Insider
+- Users who aren't enrolled in Windows Insider
 - Insiders:
   - If a device has been enrolled since Insider builds were version 18362.x
   - If they flashed an Insider signed 19041.x build AND stay enrolled in the Insider program

 Work-around:

 - Avoid the issue
   - Flash a non-insider build.
 One of the regular monthly updates.
   - Stay on Insider Preview
 - Reflash the device

     1. Put the [HoloLens 2 into flashing mode](hololens-recovery.md) manually by fully powering down while not connect.
-Then while holding Volume up, tap the Power button.
+Then while holding the **Volume up** button, tap the **Power** button.

     1. Connect to the PC and open Advanced Recovery Companion.